techbysj/AWS-IRE4-python_modules/TIFC1-PF-02 - Variables and Simple Data Types/README.md

 ## Numbers

-You can add (+), subtract (-), multiply (*), and divide (/) integers in Python.
+You can add `+`, subtract `-`, multiply `*`, and divide `/` numerical values in Python.
 You can either do this in a python file or via a terminal session, which would just return the result of the operation.
 See an example of using each of these math operators below:

 - add (+)
   ```py